Transportation Impact Analysis (TIA) Guidelines

 Caltrans has provided technical guidance to support analysis of transportation impacts of projects on the SHS through the use of VMT.
 VTA staff provided input during the development of this guidance.

 The changes to the CEQA Guidelines enacted in response to Senate Bill 743 have led cities and counties across California to revisit how they conduct transportation analysis of proposed projects.
 Many cities have already adopted new policies establishing how they will conduct VMT analysis, what their thresholds will be for VMT impacts, and what screening criteria they will use to determine whether projects require VMT analysis.

-As of mid-September 2020, six cities in Santa Clara County have taken a City Council action to begin using VMT in CEQA transportation analysis:
+As of Fall 2021, nine cities in Santa Clara County have taken a City Council action to adopt VMT thresholds and screening criteria for CEQA transportation analysis:

 - Mountain View